fbpx

 • When you go to the polls to vote you will need to present a valid photo ID.
 Acceptable forms of identification include a state-issued driver’s license or ID card, a state-issued Election Identification certificate, concealed handgun license, U.S. military identification, U.S. citizenship certificate, U.S. passport, or a voter registration certificate reflecting a disability exemption.
 If you are unable to provide one of the above listed forms of ID, you can present one of the alternative forms of identification:

-• copy or original of a government document that shows the your name and an address, including your voter registration certificate;
+• copy or original of a government document that shows your name and current address, including your voter registration certificate;

 • copy of or original current utility bill;